J4st11n/TabCloser/README.md

 # TabCloser
-Algorithm to odlechčit browsers tabs and manage them
+Algorithm to relief browsers tabs and manage them